lightbend-labs/mima/README.md

 			|-----> v1 (folder containing sources @ version 1)
 			|-----> v2 (folder containing sources @ version 2)

-After doing that, `reload` if you are in a `sbt` console session (if that makes nosense to you, it means you are fine and you can run the test as usual).
+After doing that, `reload` if you are in a `sbt` console session (if that makes no sense to you, it means you are fine and you can run the test as usual).

 Tests within the `functional-tests` folder should always pass.

 Note: The `problems.txt` is the test oracle.
-Expected errors are declared using the Mima's reporting output (i.e., the output of the tool and the expected errors should match perfectly).
+Expected errors are declared using the MiMa's reporting output (i.e., the output of the tool and the expected errors should match perfectly).
 Admittedly, this coupling is an issue since the testing framework is highly coupled with the tool output used to report errors to the user.
 We should improve this and make the two independent.
 Until then, mind that by changing the output of the tool you will likely have to update some of the test oracles (i.e., problems.txt file).

 Releasing
 ---------